Individuals are linked to their phones 24/7, phone calls are now even more successful at catching a prospect’s attention than they used to be.

 It’s time to start the remainder of your sales cycle as soon as you’ve engaged with the prospect over the phone.

 Choose a time range (usually 14 to 21 days) and test different channels (social, email, phone, etc.) to confirm you’ve found the prospect’s preferred means of communication.
+LinkedIn marketing also holds the great success rate in terms of generating B2B leads.

 You’ll map out each person’s individual path to a completed sale, touchpoint by touchpoint.